Your Recovery

 How Long Does Narcan Last?

-In most people, the effects of Naloxone are not visible or disruptive.
+The effects of Naloxone are usually positive as it helps the person who can’t breathe and is struggling with an opioid overdose.
 However, for people who have been using opioids constantly and over long periods, side effects are apparent.
 Upon the administration of the drug, a long time opioid users may experience side effects immediately, which makes them concerned about how long does Narcan last.

 Naloxone cannot be abused.
 The nature of this drug only allows it to work when opioids are present in the body.
 The drug blocks all the effects of opioids, meaning that any attempts to combine the drug with opioids are pointless, regardless of the answer to the question of how long does Narcan last.